Fall (Once Upon a Time)

-"Fall" is the tenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 30, 2014.
+"Fall" is the ninth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 30, 2014.

 In this episode, Belle and the fairies work on an antidote; Emma and Elsa search for Anna; and in Arendelle, Anna and Kristoff learn that 30 years have passed.

 Plot

 Opening sequence

 In the forest, snow falls over Elsa and Anna's parents' ship at the bottom of the sea.
 Gerda's message to her daughters lies on the ocean floor.

 Event chronology

 The Arendelle events take place more than thirty years after "Smash the Mirror", and before "Heroes and Villains".
 The Enchanted Forest events take place concurrently with the events in Storybrooke, after the scene with Ariel and Prince Eric on Hangman's Island in "The Jolly Roger" and before "The Dark Swan".
 The Storybrooke events take place after "Smash the Mirror".

 In Arendelle and at sea

 After Ingrid's freezing spell on Arendelle wears off, Anna (Elizabeth Lail) and Kristoff (Scott Michael Foster) unfreeze and are trying to formulate a plan to find Elsa when Hans (Tyler Jacob Moore) and his brothers arrive to imprison them for assumed treason.
 Anna and Kristoff manage to escape and decide to go to the pirate Blackbeard (Charles Mesure), to look for the wishing star which they can use to free Elsa, who is trapped in a magic urn that Anna unintentionally caused when she was under the Spell of Shattered Sight in the previous episode, "Smash The Mirror".